Countly/countly-server/README.md

 Countly write and read API.
 Waits for write requests from the mobile SDKs and read requests from the Countly js helpers.
 Refer to [Countly Server API Reference](http://count.ly/resources/reference/server-api) for details.

-##How can I help you with your efforts?
-Glad you asked.
-We need ideas, feedbacks and constructive comments.
-All your suggestions will be taken care with upmost importance.

-We are on [Twitter](http://twitter.com/gocountly) and [Facebook](http://www.facebook.com/Countly) if you would like to keep up with our fast progress!

 ##Links